glitch-game-club/glitch-game-club/CONTRIBUTING.md

 # Contributing to WebGame Making Clubs

+hey!
 We welcome your contributions to this Game Making Club Resource.
 This resource aims to suport individuals or coding clubs to make web games with Phaser.
 This is a volunteer project and we can't do it without your help.
 This is a fantastically exciting area of emerging practice but there is still a need for user-friendly, beginner resources to get novice game makers, and club volunteers started and motivated.

 ## Participation guidelines